Martibis/256ART-generative-art-template/README.md

 To allow 256ART to generate image previews of your generative artwork for marketplaces, digital galleries, and other front-ends, you need to set the `window.rendered` property equal to the `canvas` object when the work is fully rendered.
 This way, 256ART can capture the generated canvas, create an image preview, and store it as part of the tokenURI in the ERC721 smart contract under the "image" property.

-To implement this, add the following line of code in your `artwork.js` file once the artwork is completely rendered:
+Make sure to add the following line of code in your `artwork.js` file once the artwork is completely rendered:

 ```
 window.rendered = canvas;